How to Get Better at Closing

 - A good closer also knows HOW to close the agent.
 Amiable agents need assurances and security.
 Expressive agents need to “feel good” about the decision.
 Logical agents need to KNOW that it’s a good solid business decision.

 - And of course, you must ask them to join!
-Not just 1 time, but several times.
+Not just one time, but several times.

 You may have heard about the Northwestern University Study that says that 78% of the time, you must close three times to get the sale, but most do not know what that really means.

 Do you just keep asking them to join the same way?
 No!
 If you ask someone to join your team at the interview (that’s one), and they say “no, or sounds good BUT…”, just smile and say that’s fine, but if you were going to join today, what would it take?
 (That’s two).
 Listen to what they say, feed it back, (so if I hear what you are saying, if you were going to join today, we would need to…” Then question it.
 “Tell me why that is important.
-Tell me more about that please.
-Why, what and how questions to get more details from them.
+Tell me more about that, please.
+Why-what-how questions will help you to get more details from them.

 Want to learn more about hiring the best agents for your team, and keeping your team happy and productive?
 Join The Profitable Recruiter and gain access to 7 hours of training via downloadable links including interview skills, scripts, objection handlers, and more.
 PLUS, you’ll have access to entire libraries of recruiting letters and notes, emails, social media content, training webinars for recruiting and retention, and opportunities to network with the best of the best.
-Join today and take advantage of our special 35% off with the promo code PLAN35 any pro membership.
+Join today and take advantage of our special 50% off with the promo code 50OFF for any 6-month or annual membership.

 Not sure if this is the right thing for your company?
 Watch this video on demand to learn why brokers of every company size are making it their turn to way to stay positioned for recruiting success in today’s market — and putting the fun back into their recruiting.
 We’re taking the guesswork out of recruiting for brokers — and they are loving it.
 We can do the same for you!
 Questions?
 Email us today.